-It is the policy of health plans affiliated with Centene Corporation® that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met and the patient receives only one procedure per visit, with or without radiographic guidance.
+It is the policy of health plans affiliated with Centene Corporation[®] that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met and the patient receives only one procedure per visit, with or without radiographic guidance.

-- I. Sacroiliac joint injections are medically necessary for the following indications: - A. One diagnostic or therapeutic sacroiliac joint (SIJ) injection for SIJ pain, all of the following: - 1.
+- I. Sacroiliac joint injections are medically necessary for the following indications: - A. One diagnostic sacroiliac joint (SIJ) injection for SIJ pain, all of the following: - 1.
 Somatic or nonradicular low back and lower extremity pain below the level of L5 vertebra that interferes with activities of daily living (ADLs) for at least 3 months; - 2.
 Tenderness by palpation present over SIJ; - 3.
-There is a positive response to at least three SIJ pain provocation tests (distraction, compression, thigh thrust, Gaenslen's, Patrick's test/FABER test, or sacral thrust); - 4.
-The member/enrollee has failed to respond to conservative therapy including all of the following: - a. $\geq 6$ weeks chiropractic, physical therapy or prescribed home exercise program; - b.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) ≥ 3 weeks or NSAIDs contraindicated or not tolerated: - c. $\geq$ 6 weeks activity modification; - 5.
+There is a positive response to at least three SIJ pain provocation tests (distraction, compression, thigh thrust, Gaenslen's, or sacral thrust); - 4.
+The member has failed to respond to conservative therapy including all of the following: - a. ≥ 6 weeks chiropractic, physical therapy or prescribed home exercise program; - b.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) ≥ 3 weeks or NSAIDs contraindicated or not tolerated; - c. \geq 6 weeks activity modification; - 5.
 Clinical findings and imaging studies, when available, lack obvious evidence for discrelated or facet joint pain; - 6.
-No other possible diagnosis is more likely. - B. A second diagnostic or confirmatory sacroiliac joint injection when pain was improved by at least 75% after the first diagnostic SIJ injection and at least 2 weeks have passed since the initial injection. - C. Subsequent therapeutic SIJ injections for recurrence of pain, all of the following: - 1.
-Initial therapeutic injection(s) led to ≥ 50% relief and functional improvement for at least 2 months;
+No other possible diagnosis is more likely. - B. A second diagnostic sacroiliac joint injection when pain did not improve from the first SIJ injection and at least 2 weeks have passed since the initial injection. - C. Subsequent SIJ injections for recurrence of pain, all of the following: - 1.
+Initial injection(s) led to ≥ 50% relief and functional improvement for at least 2 months; - 2.
+Request is for SIJ administered for temporary relief of lower back pain in conjunction with other noninvasive treatment methods (e.g., to participate in physical therapy), and not as a stand-alone therapy; - 3.
+SIJ injection is given at intervals at least 2 months apart;